-An increasing number of donors view planned giving as an avenue to give back to a beloved organization.
-With planned giving on the rise, it is imperative that every nonprofit consider opportunities in this area.
+An increasing number of donors view planned giving as an avenue to support to a beloved organization.
+With donor interest rising, it is imperative that every nonprofit prioritize planned giving programs.
 Of the $449.64 billion donated in 2019 (per Giving USA), $43.21 billion was given in the form of a bequest, which is only one of many planned giving vehicles.

 Despite the obvious potential in planned giving, there is a common misconception that planned giving is overly complicated given the various gift vehicles and tax implications.
 Some organizations even shy away from marketing planned giving due to a lack of comfort with the technical aspects of these types of gifts, resulting in countless missed opportunities.
 Organizations have a distinct occasion to dispel such misconceptions, and as a result, elevate philanthropy for their missions.

 You don’t have to be an expert in planned giving to secure more planned gifts.

 Any organization – whether it currently has a planned giving program or not – can make a significant impact in their fundraising efforts by prioritizing leadership, resources, and marketing.

 Engaging leadership, staff, and volunteers in planned giving at the outset will ensure the program has a greater chance of succeeding in the long term.